Contributors Dropdown icon

 • 10% of the budget for 'out there' ideas you want to try or test, including areas where you lack experience.
 This marketing mix can be guided by research, intuition, or both.

-Bottom Line: Prepare your digital budgets holistically
+Bottom line: Prepare your marketing budgets holistically

 To wrap up, you'll achieve the best results when you align your marketing budget to company goals and how to reach your target audience in the best way.
 That comes from carefully drilling down on objectives by collaborating with stakeholders, assessing past performance, and considering holistic costs instead of just ad spend.